Don’t wait until our cool nights turn into full-on cold days. Now is the time to begin thinking about how to winterize your home.

 - Make sure the flashing around the chimney or vent pipes is watertight.

 - Check the bricks and mortar.

-- Install a screen at the top of the chimney to keep leaves and other items out.
+- Install a screen at the top of the chimney to keep out leaves and other detritus.

 - Clean drain gutters and point downspouts away from the house.